nickeubank/ds4humans/30_questions/24_passive_internal_errors.md

 Don't want to work with squared errors at all?
 Great!
 There's a whole discipline called [robust linear modeling](https://www.statsmodels.org/stable/examples/notebooks/generated/robust_models_1.html) that uses different norms for evaluating errors (often with the goal of reducing the influence of outliers, as the name implies, but all they are doing is modifying how the errors the model seeks to minimize are handled).
 ```
+## Recap

+- No metric can meaningfully summarize the performance of a model absent information about the broader context.
+- Model performance only begins to be meaningful when compared with *the next best alternative*.
+    - A special case of this occurs with imbalanced data, where the most naive alternative will always be to "always report the dominant class."
+When data is highly imbalanced (90/10, 99/1, 99.999/0.001), accuracy will always be trivially high, since always reporting the dominant class will have accuracy equal to the share of cases that are the dominant class.
+- Accuracy is the quintessential example a metric people think gives an absolute measure of model quality, but these issues apply to any metric, like AUC.
+- **There is no single "right" way to measure model quality.** A good model balances true positives, true negatives, false positives, and false negatives in a way that reflects the relative real-world consequences of different types of mistakes.